Renting somewhere while you’re at university is a great way to be part of the local community and live independently.

 Studentpad is a property listings site ran by ARU that lets you search for houses, flats and rooms in Cambridge, Chelmsford and Peterborough (you’ll need a password from the Residential Service before you can use it).
 The landlords and agencies that advertise on it send us the basic paperwork they need to legally rent their property before we agree to advertise it.

 In Cambridge there are several private halls of residence.
 They are all quite newly built and many have additional features like common rooms, gyms and even a cinema!
 These halls offer shared flats and/or studios.
-Have a look at this list for more information.
+Have a look our private halls of residence list for more information.
 In Peterborough, there is a private hall for students called Taverners.

 You can also find lodgings on Studentpad.
 In Cambridge there’s also a company called Homestay Consultancy that can arrange for you to stay with a host family.